dani2442/Polynomial-Regression/README.md

 # Polynomial-Regression
-Polynomial Regression - Generalized
+Polynomial Regression C++ - Generalized

 This project pretends to make a performance library which fits a curve by the least squares method.

-It can be use by everyone.
+templates, cross-platform, x32 and x64

-One Paragraph of project description goes here
+It can be use by everyone and you can also contribute.

 ## Getting Started